gnzlbg/static_vector/README.md

   Might be confusing because the term `inline` is overloaded in C++.
 In C++17 the term `inline` is also used to refer to data (in the context of `inline` variables), but there it means something else.
 - `stack_vector`: to denote that the elements can be stored on the stack, which is confusing since the elements can be on the stack, the heap, or the static memory segment.
+It also has a resemblance with `std::stack`.
 - `embedded_vector`: since the elements are "embedded" within the vector object itself.

 ### Summary of possible future extensions